RocketSurgery/HyperText/README.md

 * `baseUrl` - the base url in which the engine will look for your story files.
 This is an optional attribute.
 * `context` - the default context object.
 This is an optional attribute.
 * `files` - an array containing the urls for your story files.
-The engine will load the files and parse the scenes.
+The engine will load the files and parse the passages.
 * `macros` - a list of macros to be used in parsing text.
 This is an optional attribute.
-* `onReady` - a function to be called once HyperText has loaded all of its text dependencies.
+* `onReady` - a callback function, executed once HyperText has loaded all of its text dependencies.

 All properties are required unless specified otherwise.

-### Stories and Scenes
+### Stories and Passages

 Your game text is put in story files, which are given the `.sty` file extension.
-Story files can contain plaintext, markdown formatting, and macros, and can be broken up into scenes.
+Story files can contain plaintext, markdown formatting, and macros, and can be broken up into passages.

-### Retrieving Scenes
+### Retrieving Passages

-The engine allows you to retrieve the parsed text of a scene either as text or as HTML.
+HyperText allows you to retrieve the parsed text of a passage as text, an HTML string, and as a DOM.
+You also have the option of retrieving the raw (unparsed) text of a passage, which is useful for storing text strings for menus and descriptions that don't require any macros or formatting.

 ### Semantic Markup